dobbs/wiki-spike-css/principles.md

 __Markup.__ Edit operation allows revision of item text which will permentantly change the appearence or behavior of an item.

 __Direct Editing.__ Some items expose direct modifications which are made permenant by recording the Action.
-E.g. Map, others?
+E.g. Map, Markdown, FiveStar, Journalmatic others?

 ## Curating

 __Direct Configuration.__ Some items expose server reconfigurations made permenant and non-reversable by server writes.
-E.g. Assets, Plugmatic, Register, others?
+E.g. Assets, Plugmatic, Flagmatic, Register, others?

 ## Administrating